 Where Iams pulls ahead

-Better price-to-grade ratio.
+Lower price — but a full grade lower, too.
 Iams ProActive Health Adult MiniChunks runs about $1.30-$1.60 per pound at Walmart, Target, Chewy, and Amazon — roughly half the Hill’s Science Diet Adult price point.
-Two extra rubric points at half the price is the budget-shelf math, and for owners on a tight food budget, Iams stretches dollars further while still clearing the D-grade line.
+That makes Iams a genuine budget play, but it’s a price-vs-quality tradeoff, not a free win: Iams scores a full grade lower (Hill’s B/75 vs Iams C/58, a 17-point gap).
+For owners on a tight food budget, Iams stretches dollars further while still clearing the D-grade line — just know you’re trading 17 rubric points for the savings.

 Wider retail availability.
 Iams is carried at virtually every grocery store, big-box retailer, drugstore chain, and gas-station-adjacent convenience store.
 Hill’s Science Diet is concentrated in pet specialty (PetSmart, Petco) and vet clinics, with less general-grocery presence.
 For owners who want a single grocery-trip pickup, Iams is the more accessible pick.
 Shop on Amazon →